SteeltoeOSS/Samples/Configuration/src/AspDotNet4/SimpleCloudFoundry/README.md

-# SimpleCloudFoundry - ASP.NET 4.5 Sample Application
+# SimpleCloudFoundry - ASP.NET 4.x Sample Application
-ASP.NET 4.5 sample app illustrating how to use [Config Server for Pivotal Cloud Foundry](http://docs.pivotal.io/spring-cloud-services/config-server/) as a configuration source.
+ASP.NET 4.x sample app illustrating how to use [Config Server for Pivotal Cloud Foundry](http://docs.pivotal.io/spring-cloud-services/config-server/) as a configuration source.

 # Pre-requisites
-1. Installed Pivotal CloudFoundry 1.7+
+1. Installed Pivotal CloudFoundry
-2. Installed Spring Cloud Services 1.0.9+
+2. Installed Spring Cloud Services
-3. Visual Studio 2015 Update 3
+3. Visual Studio 2017

 # Setup Config Server
 You must first create an instance of the Config Server service in a org/space.